amooma/rails-4.2-book/chapter04-activerecord.md

     A time with date, filled in automatically by the database.

 In [the section "Migrations"](#migrations) we will provide more information on the individual data types and discuss available options.
 Don't forget, this is a book for beginners, so this section just gives a brief overview.

 ### Naming Conventions (Country vs. country vs. countries)

 Rails newbies often find it hard to figure out when to use upper and lower case, for example, `Country` or `country` (one is a class, the other one a model).
 The problem is usually not the class itself, but purely the spelling or wording.
 For now, let's just say: it's all very logical and you will quickly get the hang of it.
-The important thing is that you keep using English words, even if you would normally be programming in another language (see [the section called "Why is it all in english?"](chapter03-first-steps-with-rails.html#why-is-it-all-in-english)).
+The important thing is that you keep using English words.

 Originally, my plan was to now start philosophizing at great length on naming conventions.
 But then I thought: “Jeez, the readers want to get